Vince McMahon: Monday Night War

-McMahon, who for years had downplayed his ownership of the company and was mostly known as a commentator, became involved in WWF storylines as the evil Mr. McMahon, who began a legendary feud with Stone Cold Steve Austin, who challenged his authority.
+Beginning in September 1995, the WWF faced direct competition from Ted Turner's World Championship Wrestling (WCW) as part of the Monday Night War.
+After a turbulent period for the company which saw WCW maintain ratings superiority for 83 weeks in a row, WWF redirected storylines toward a more adult-oriented model.
+The concept became known as "WWF Attitude".
+McMahon, who for years had downplayed his ownership of the company on-screen, became involved in the most pivotal storylines of the era, as his evil Mr. McMahon character clashed with Stone Cold Steve Austin, who challenged his authority.
 As a result, the WWF suddenly found itself back in national pop-culture, drawing millions of viewers for its weekly Monday Night Raw broadcasts, which ranked among the highest-rated shows on cable television.
 In October 1999, McMahon led the WWF in an initial public offering of company stock.
-Also, during the Attitude Era, the company embraced this period by incorporating foul language, graphic violence, and controversial stipulations like Bra and Panties matches.